Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Dataset

 \section{Dataset}

 To investigate online discussions within art communities regarding AI-generated images, we undertook a careful process to select data from Reddit communities (subreddits) dedicated to art.
-Then we used an initial keyword-based filtering using a list of generative AI keywords, presented in this section, and LLM-based labeling, detailed in the next section.
+Then, to collect posts and comments related to AI-generated images, we used an initial keyword-based filtering using a list of generative AI keywords, presented in this section, and LLM-based labeling, detailed in the next section.

 Since there is no known existing list of art-related subreddits from prior work, we used the Reddit API combined with several external sources to construct an initial comprehensive list.
-These sources include art-related subreddits retrieved using the PRAW API's search function\footnote{\url{https://praw.readthedocs.io/en/latest/index.html}}, an article detailing Reddit’s largest communities\footnote{\url{https://www.reddit.com/best/communities/1/}}, and other unofficial articles describing the best art subreddits\footnote{\url{https://www.reddit.com/r/redditlists/comments/141nga/list_of_art_subreddits/}, \url{https://csslab.cs.toronto.edu/gs/#interactive}}.
+These sources include art-related subreddits retrieved using the PRAW API's search function\footnote{\url{https://praw.readthedocs.io/en/latest/index.html}}, a Reddit page detailing Reddit’s largest communities\footnote{\url{https://www.reddit.com/best/communities/1/}}, and an unofficial article describing the best art subreddits\footnote{\url{https://www.reddit.com/r/redditlists/comments/141nga/list_of_art_subreddits/}}.
 This initial step yielded a list of 276 subreddits.
 We further narrowed this initial list of subreddits by manually examining the description of each subreddit to ascertain its relevance to art.
 When descriptions were insufficient for a decision, we examined a random sample of five posts from the subreddit.
 A subreddit was considered to be related to art if it featured visual art, regardless of whether the art posted in the subreddit is created by the authors of the posts, and could be focused on a specific genre of art, or be more general.
 Subreddits dedicated to memes, videos, or nudity were excluded.
 This elimination step resulted in 141 relevant subreddits.
 Finally, since we wanted to focus on AI use and response to AI in broader art communities, we excluded the ``aiArt'' subreddit, resulting in 140 relevant subreddits.